-Matt's scholarship focuses on intellectual property law, antitrust, contracts, and the intersections of law and technology.
-He has published in flagship and specialty journals in the U.S. and internationally, and his commentary has been featured on prominent legal blogs.
+Matt has published scholarship in flagship and specialty journals in the U.S. and internationally, and his commentary has been featured on prominent legal blogs.
 Matt's research has been cited by the UK Law Commission, the Intellectual Property Office of Singapore, and in testimony before the U.S. Congress.

 Matt holds an LL.M. from Georgetown University Law Center and an LL.B. from the Dickson Poon School of Law, King's College London, where he was a postgraduate legal research fellow.
 He also studied at the Center for Transnational Legal Studies in London.
 Matt has served on the editorial boards of the Georgetown Journal of International Law, the University of Bologna Law Review, the Journal of Law, Market & Innovation, and the King’s Student Law Review.
 He is admitted to practice in New York.
 Matt is originally from Poland, and his given name is Mateusz Błaszczyk.